HugoOM/sfdx_autoheader/README.md

 # WIP, Roadmap & Ideas 🦄

-- Support for additional SFDX languages (Visualforce, Lightning)
+- Test improvements (coverage & quality)
-- Improve update logic so that replacement is scoped to the header
+- Support for additional SFDX languages (Lightning)
-- Programmatic improvements around the Pre-Save edits
+- Improvements to the update logic so that text replacement is limited to the header
-- Flexible templates and/or template options
+- On-Demand header generation (extension commands)
-- Test Quality Improvements
+- Constructs comments generation (classes, methods)